 Congratulations!
 After nine months of bodily changes and pregnancy hormones, you now have a bouncing bundle of joy!
-Now everything can go back to normal, right?
+And a big flare-up of eczema.
+Why Now?

-We joke, but there really are major changes that can happen to your body after giving birth, and we’re not talking about pregnancy weight.
-Changes in the balance of hormones in your body and the physical stress of having the child can contribute to annoying and unexpected symptoms like an eczema flare-up.
+The major changes that happen to your body after giving birth include an imbalance of hormones.
+Additionally the physical stress of giving birth and the mental strain of getting used to a newborn baby and sleepless nights can contribute to annoying and unexpected symptoms like an eczema flare-up.

-Why?
-Well, there are a number of factors that can play into why you suddenly experience eczema:
+Here are some factors that can play into why you suddenly experience eczema:

 1) Immune System Changes